pedrohfsd/pedrohfsd.github.io/_posts/2017-08-12-genetic-algorithm-part1.md

 Mutation
 ---
-Based on mutation parameter, randomly change or switch or or more genes. eg. <code>AB<b>C</b>DE<b>F</b>GH</code> -> <code>AB<b>F</b>DE<b>C</b>GH</code>
+Based on a mutation parameter, just randomly change or switch one or more genes. eg. <code>AB<b>C</b>DE<b>F</b>GH</code> -> <code>AB<b>F</b>DE<b>C</b>GH</code>

 Time Complexity
 ---
 If the main loop will run until a specific low fitness chromosome is reached, then it's difficult to predict when it will stop or if it will stop at all.
-That's one of the reasons why a maximum number of generations if given to the final algorithm, to assure it will stop and to better balance it's speed/quality.
+That's one of the reasons why a maximum number of generations if given to the final algorithm, to ensure it will stop and to better balance it's speed/quality.
 In this case time complexity is mostly given by the strategy defined for *Crossover* since the *Population* size, number of *Generations*, *Selection* iterations and *Mutation* iterations will be a constant number, unrelated to the input size.

 Application
 ---